SmartMoney and Money Print their Final Issues

 Kiplinger is still around because they’ve put a roadblock on #2 by maintaining quality content.
 They’ve also built out a nice website, in Kiplinger.com.

-But like any print industry executive today, Kiplinger’s Editor in Chief, Knight Kiplinger, is concerned,
+But like any print industry executive today, Kiplinger’s now-retired former Editor in Chief, Knight Kiplinger, expressed concern about the industry,

 But advertisers—whose support is vital to all media—don’t seem to acknowledge the print audience of which you are part.
 They are abandoning magazines at a steady pace, apparently believing that they can reach you more effectively on Web sites, including ours.
 I think they are missing something.
 There’s a special bond between quality magazines and their readers.
 What do you think?

 It’s true – advertisers are abandoning print for digital.
 Can you blame them?
 A full page ad in a print magazine can cost from $40 – $80 cpm (cost per 1,000 impressions).
 Meanwhile, a banner ad on the web can cost $3 – 4 cpm (20X cheaper).
 Print has stubbornly stuck to their high prices.
 Is a print ad worth 20X the price of a digital ad?
 It’s hard to make that case when digital offers more transparency metrics like actual impressions, clicks, and actions taken after the click, while the direct impact of a (very expensive) print ad can be extremely difficult to measure.
 Blind faith is costly at $80 cpm, even if it comes in a sexy full page format.

 The print industry’s profits have never been about subscription revenues – they rarely cover the cost of production and shipping.
 So when their other revenue source flees, print has a big problem.
 It starts that vicious cycle.
 A while ago, I championed why I still unwaveringly subscribed to my local newspaper.
 Just a few months later, after quality content declined and they raised their subscription price for the third time in a year, I unsubscribed.
 The only advertiser dollars they had left at that point was from local auto dealers.